 Don't threaten them.
 Don't argue.
 Don't defend your statement.
 Don't get emotional, no matter what they say (and they'll go through a range of arguments involving pleading, rationalizing, anger, threats, appeals to guilt and how you don't understand and don't care about them).

-Stay strong and be firm on this one truth: "The self medication isn't working for YOU."
+Stay strong and be firm on this one truth: "The self-medication isn't working for YOU."

 Stay strong and firm ... and patient.

-Time, Commitment and Patience: Know and agree to your limits.
+Time, Commitment and Patience: Know and Agree to Your Limits.

 If you think that getting through this is going to take a day, a week, a month, a single year... you're fooling yourself.
 The question -- this is deadly serious -- is how much time and commitment and patience you're willing to devote to this person and the fact that they are always going to have PTSD.
-They will some day be able to manage their symptoms if they work hard and YOU work hard at it and on yourself.
+They will someday be able to manage their symptoms if they work hard and YOU work hard at it and on yourself.

-If you tell the PTSD sufferer that you'll always be there with them, no matter what, and then leave a couple years down the road because it just becomes too hard and you believe life for yourself would be better without their problems, you seriously hurt two people.
+If you tell the PTSD sufferer that you'll always be there with them, no matter what, and then leave a couple of years down the road because it just becomes too hard and you believe life for yourself would be better without their problems, you seriously hurt two people.
 It's unrealistic to promise that you'll be there, no matter what.

-If the person with PTSD refuses to get help, continues to self-medicate, drives away all your friends and family, isolates you, keeps you from growing, makes you feel badly about yourself, etc. ... you're going to either hate them, or leave them, or both.
+If the person with PTSD refuses to get help, continues to self-medicate, drives away all your friends and family, isolates you, keeps you from growing, makes you feel bad about yourself, etc. ... you're going to either hate them, or leave them, or both.